 Composition of hydraulic system

-Hydraulic pump.
-The mechanical energy input by the prime mover is converted into the pressure energy of the liquid, which is used as a system energy supply device.
+Hydraulic Pump: The mechanical energy input by the prime mover is converted into the pressure energy of the liquid, which serves as an energy supply device for the system.

-Hydraulic cylinder (or motor).
-The fluid pressure energy is converted into mechanical energy and work is performed on the load.
+Hydraulic Cylinder (or Motor): Converts fluid pressure energy into mechanical energy and performs work on the load.

-Various hydraulic control valves are used to control the direction, pressure and flow of the fluid to ensure that the actuator completes the intended work task.
+Various hydraulic control valves are used to control the direction, pressure, and flow of the fluid to ensure the actuator completes the intended work task.

-The fuel tank, oil pipe, oil filter, pressure gauge, cooler, water separator, oil mister, muffler, pipe fittings, pipe joints and various signal converters, etc., create the necessary conditions to ensure the normal operation of the system.
+The fuel tank, oil pipes, oil filters, pressure gauges, coolers, water separators, oil misters, mufflers, pipe fittings, pipe joints, and various signal converters create the necessary conditions to ensure the normal operation of the system.